ramya-devs/tn-schemes-rag/README.md

 Never upload .env to GitHub.

-5. Ingest documents
+5. Ingest the documents

+Run:

 python src\ingest.py

+This extracts the PDF content, splits it into chunks, generates embeddings, and stores the vectors in Qdrant.

 6. Run the application
 streamlit run src\app.py

+The application will open in your browser.

-🔐 Security
+## 🔐 Security

-API keys are stored using environment variables and Streamlit secrets.
+API keys are stored using environment variables locally and Streamlit secrets when deployed.

 The following files are excluded from Git: